GNOME/orca/README.md

-See also <http://wiki.gnome.org/Projects/Orca> for detailed English and Spanish information on Orca, including how to run Orca, how to communicate
+See also <http://wiki.gnome.org/Projects/Orca> for detailed English and Spanish information on Orca, including how to run Orca, how to communicate with the Orca user community, and where to log bugs and feature requests.

 ## Dependencies